-- 3.3.6.2 storage shelf area: Sum of the horizontal projections of the storage surfaces within the storage volume, including door shelves and the bottom of each compartment, determined in accordance with 7.3. - 3.3.6.3 rated storage shelf area: Storage shelf area stated by the manufacturer. - 3.3.7 load limit(s): Surface enveloping the "three star" cabinet volume(s). - 3.3.8 load limit line(s): Permanent mark(s) indicating the limits of "three star" cabinet volume(s).

-3.4 Definitions relating to some performance characteristics

-- 3.4.1 energy consumption: Consumption of a "three star" cabinet and freezer over a period of 24 h, running under stable operating conditions at an ambient temperature of + 25 °C (in the case of class SN, class N and class ST appliances) or + 32 °C (in the case of class T "three star" cabinet and freezer) (see clause 4) and measured under the conditions specified in clause 15. - 3.4.2 rated energy consumption: Energy consumption stated by the manufacturer. - 3.4.3 frozen food storage temperature, t, t (as appropriate): Maximum temperature of the warmest "M" package of a load placed in storage as specified in 8.5.
+- 3.3.6.2 storage shelf area: Sum of the horizontal projections of the storage surfaces within the storage volume, including door shelves and the bottom of each compartment, determined in accordance with 7.3. - 3.3.6.3 rated storage shelf area: Storage shelf area stated by the manufacturer. - 3.3.7 load limit(s): Surface enveloping the frozen food storage volume(s). - 3.3.8 load limit line(s): Permanent mark(s) indicating the limits of "three star" frozen food storage volume(s). - 3.4 Definitions relating to some performance characteristics - 3.4.1 energy consumption: Consumption of a refrigerator over a period of 24 h, running under stable operating conditions at an ambient temperature of +25 °C (in the case of class SN, class N and class ST refrigerators) or +32 °C (in the case of class T refrigerators) (see clause 4) and measured under the conditions specified in clause 15. - 3.4.2 rated energy consumption: Energy consumption stated by the manufacturer.

+3.4.3 Storage temperatures